mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 thread, it can be used for this.
 If the pool does not implement a background thread, the checkOut method is responsible for ensuring this requirement is met.

+When populating the Pool, pendingConnectionCount has to be decremented after establishing a connection similarly to how it is done in `Checking Out a Connection <#checking-out-a-connection>`_ to signal that another `Connection`_ is allowed to be established.
+Such a signal must become observable to any `Thread`_ after the state of the established `Connection`_ becomes observable to the `Thread`_ as anything but "pending".

 .. code::

    wait until pendingConnectionCount < maxConnecting and pool is "ready"